Christmas Bloody Christmas: Plot

 A responding police officer arrives and manages to gun down the robot Santa for a moment before the robot Santa recovers and kills the officer.
-Tori runs over the robot Santa with the officer's car and drives away where she stumbles across more officers and an ambulance responding to the scene.
-Tori flags them down to help and tells them of the officer's death and is arrested by Sheriff Munroe.
-Back at the police station, Tori struggles to convince Munroe about the robot Santa.
-The robot Santa returns, having commandeered the ambulance, and attacks the station, killing Munroe and his partner.
+Tori runs over the robot Santa with the officer's car and drives away, where she stumbles across more officers and an ambulance responding to the scene.
+Tori flags them down to help and tells them of the officer's death, and is arrested by Sheriff Monroe.
+Back at the police station, Tori struggles to convince Monroe about the robot Santa.
+The robot Santa returns, having commandeered the ambulance, and attacks the station, killing Monroe and his partner, Smith.
 Tori retrieves a shotgun and fends off the robot Santa.
-She drives away in the ambulance, where the robot Santa climbs onboard and Tori crashes.
+She drives away in the ambulance, where the robot Santa climbs on board, and Tori crashes.
 Tori uses the crash to set the robot Santa alight, severely damaging it.

-Retreating to her record store, Tori is hunted by the robot Santa who is now nearly fully stripped to its robotic endoskeleton.
-After being chased through the store, Tori manages to outwit the robot Santa and destroy it.
-An exhausted and bloody Tori leaves the store and collapses onto the street outside as Christmas morning begins and starts to laugh hysterically.
+Retreating to her record store, Tori is hunted by the robot Santa, which is now nearly fully stripped to its robotic endoskeleton.
+After being chased through the store and wounded, Tori manages to start a fire by holding a flame up to the ceiling, which sets off the sprinklers.
+The water short-circuits the robot Santa and causes it to explode, finally destroying it.
+An exhausted and bloody Tori leaves the store and collapses onto the street outside as Christmas morning begins, and starts to laugh hysterically.